skosch/YinYangFit/docs/source/index.markdown

 <img src="img/v2_contour_integration_2.png">

-As we will see, this kind of feedback loop is a key ingredient in perceptual grouping.
+This kind of feedback loop is not only a key ingredient in the perceptual grouping mechanism we will discuss below but, as we will see, a primitive grouping mechanism of its own.

 ## V4 and higher-level areas